dovetail-genomics/chicago/README.md

 **In the /data folder**, the .ibed and .txt files and are readable, respectively by WashU browser (epigenomegateway.wustl.edu) and Seqmonk (a 2-row format, where the first row corresponds to the bait and the second row to the respective other end).
 The score threshold of –log(adjusted p-value) of 11 is applied, but it is rather arbitrary.

+Summary of output files:

+ibed format (ends with .txt.ibed):

+- each row represents an interaction
+- first four columns give information about the chromosome, start, end and name of the bait fragment
+- next four columns give information about the chromosome, start, end and name of the other end that interacts with the bait fragment
+- N_reads is the number of reads
+- score is how strong the interaction is: formally, it is -log(adjusted P-value)

+.txt_seqmonk.txt

+- an interaction is represented by two rows: the first row is the bait, the second the other end.
+Thus, the file alternates: bait1, otherEnd1, bait2, otherEnd2, ...
+- Columns are: chromosome, start, end, name, number of reads, interaction score (see definition of ibed format)

+.txt_washU.txt

+- (currently broken)
+- an interaction is represented by two rows - however, these rows need not be adjacent.
+- First three columns are: chromosome, start, end.
+Column four is of form [Chr :[Start]-[End],[Score], which gives the genomic coordinates of the interacting fragment, and the interaction score (see definition of ibed format).
+The remaining columns can be ignored.

 **The data frame x** used to produce these files (one row per interaction) is stored in the .RDa file in the same folder.

 The /examples folder contains PDFs with bait profiles for 25 random baits - for full chromosome length and zoomed in to 1Mb, respectively.